Otrøvatnet Lake Loop Vandring

 - The water in Otrøvatnet Lake is drinkable.

-- Before reaching Gamlestøgovegen, you’ll pass the stream Raude Sandadn where there is a short cultural heritage trail.
+- Before reaching Gamlestøgovegen, you’ll pass Raude Sandadn where there is a short cultural heritage trail.
 This trail leads you past bloomeries, coal pits, and house ruins dating back from year zero to 1200 AD.

 - Both Gamlestøga and Nystuen (meaning the old and the new lodge) are fabled mountain lodges.
 Gamlestøgomannen was an infamous host who robbed and murdered innocent people staying overnight at his inn.
 Today only ruins remain of the Gamlestøga lodge.
 However, rumor has it that at night, you can spot a blue light over the moors where Gamlestøgomannen buried his victims.